Upwork’s Future Workforce Report states:

 So, it’s recommendable to consider virtual team-building activities to engage your remote teams better.
 These activities can be in the form of group discussions, online meetings, brainstorming sessions, casual meet-ups, online games, and more.
 They help the remote employees to unplug from their monotonous schedule and regain energy to work ahead.
 They further help boost their morale, eliminate internal friction, conflicts, and miscommunication issues.
 Remote teams, thus, start working more cohesively towards the end goals, enhancing overall productivity.

-VII.
 Reward good work to inspire your team to perform better

 Acknowledgment and appreciation of good work are essential to motivate resources.
 It becomes even more critical when they are working remotely as the chances of good work going unnoticed are higher.
 Therefore, the onus lies on you as the manager to appreciate remote teams’ members who outperform others.
 For instance, you can send a “Thank You” email or card to good performers.
 Besides, you can consider social media shout-outs to admire your remote workforce’s efforts and contributions publicly.